hilays79/PolyphaseFilterbank_Python/README.md

 # Polyphase Filter Bank (PFB) Python Implementation

+!!!IMPORTANT: This repository has undergone MAJOR changes and is now a submodule of the parent repository https://github.com/hilays79/PFB_CPU.
+Please follow the instructions there for proper usage.
 This repository provides a Python implementation of a Polyphase Filter Bank (PFB) for digital signal processing, optimized for high-performance channelization.

 ## Directory Structure